Generalized Probabilistic Approximate Optimization Algorithm: Multi-Schedule Annealing in the L evy SK Model

 \section{Multi-Schedule Annealing in the L\'evy SK Model}

-The SK model contains no intrinsic structure beyond a dense random coupling graph.
-To explore whether PAOA can adaptively exploit structure when it exists, we consider a variant where the coupling weights $J_{ij}$ follow a heavy-tailed L\'evy distribution~\cite{boettcher2012ground}:
+To a heuristic solver, the SK model presents no intrinsic structure beyond a dense random coupling graph.
+To explore whether PAOA can adaptively exploit structure when it might exist, we consider a variant where the coupling weights $J_{ij}$ follow a heavy-tailed L\'evy distribution~\cite{boettcher2012ground}:

 We use $\alpha$\,=\,$0.9$, which produces a distribution with diverging variance, dominated by rare, large couplings.